Aluerie/TwitchIO/docs/exts/eventsub.rst

     Called when someone resubscribes with a message to a channel that you've subscribed to.

+.. function:: event_eventsub_notification_ban(event: ChannelBanData)

+    Called when someone is timed out or banned from a channel you've subscribed to.

+.. function:: event_eventsub_notification_unban(event: ChannelUnbanData)

+    Called when someone is unbanned from a channel you've subscribed to.

 .. function:: event_eventsub_notification_cheer(event: ChannelCheerData)

     Called when someone cheers on a channel you've subscribed to.